spookyflame10/Leetcode/C++/ReconstructItinerary.md

 };
 ```
 ## Solution 1: Hierholzer, DFS
+Eulerian trail (or Eulerian path) is a trail in a finite graph that visits every edge exactly once (allowing for revisiting vertices).
+Similarly, an Eulerian circuit or Eulerian cycle is an Eulerian trail that starts and ends on the same vertex: algo: we keep on stopping at cycle end and adding new cycle.
 hierholzer: dfs, put node in res once all its neighbors are visited. reverse res cause last node is put in first
+"Step 1.
+Starting from any vertex, we keep following the unused edges until we get stuck at certain vertex where we have no more unvisited outgoing edges.
+Step 2.
+We then backtrack to the nearest neighbor vertex in the current path that has unused edges and we repeat the process until all the edges have been used.
+The first vertex that we got stuck at would be the end point of our Eulerian path.
+So if we follow all the stuck points backwards, we could reconstruct the Eulerian path at the end."

 ```cpp
 // OJ: https://leetcode.com/problems/reconstruct-itinerary/description/?envType=daily-question&envId=2023-09-14